asafiw/simloud-docs/src/pages/en/simloudfile.yaml.md

 **Type**: `str`

 `v2` - Only available.
 From version v2, it is a mandatory parameter. <br /> `v0` , `v1` or empty, back compatible mode.
+Described all supported versions for SimloudFile.yaml.
+Technically on current moment is supported just v2 version.

 ### `.kind`

 **Default value**: `simloud-deployment`

 **Type**: `const str`

+By default, is set as simloud-deployment which is mandatory for deployments placed in Simloud.

 ### `.type`